7Wdev/ADE-SMP/README.md

 Make your changes, and ensure that your code adheres to the project's coding style and standards.

+Make sure that changes adheres to the to the project's file structure.

+**NOTE:** if you use a public/free premade datapack, texture, plugin, api, map or whatever kind of resources, please consider to credit it in the ```cr.md```, and make soure that you have the rights!

 Commit your changes and push them to your fork.

 Submit a pull request to the ADE-SMP repository.

-We will review all pull requests and may request additional changes before merging.
+I will review all pull requests and may request additional changes before merging.

-We greatly appreciate the time and effort that developers put into the project, and we are grateful for their contributions.
+I greatly appreciate the time and effort that developers, builders and designers put into the project, and I am grateful for their contributions.
 Please feel free to submit a pull request on Github to contribute to the project.

 ## FUNDING/DONATION